Cut-off low: Regional impacts

 In southeastern Australia, cut-off lows can be associated with Australian east coast lows, which are subtropical cyclones or extratropical cyclones that originate from the east.
-In eastern Australia, a cut-off low can bring accumulating and widespread snowfall at low-level areas and as well as elevated regions in the subtropics.
+In eastern Australia, a cut-off low can bring accumulating and widespread snowfall at low-level areas as well as elevated regions in the subtropics.

+DANA

-In Spain, cut-off lows are often referred to by the name "cold drop".
+In Spain, cut-off lows are often referred to as DANA (Depresión Aislada en Niveles Altos, 'Isolated Upper-Level Depression'), stressing the characteristic of upper-level lows, differentiating them from other lows, such as thermal lows originating in lower atmosphere levels during the summer months.